An elegant retreat for Britain’s royal family for over three centuries

 Queen Caroline shaped the palace and gardens, and Queen Victoria spent her childhood here.
 She left to live in Buckingham Palace in 1837.
 Kensington later became home for minor royals, including her daughter, the talented sculptor Princess Louise.

-More recent inhabitants include Diana, Princess of Wales, Princess Margaret, and currently, the TRH The Duke and Duchess of Cambridge and their children, and HRH Prince Harry.
+More recent inhabitants include Diana, Princess of Wales, Princess Margaret, and currently, TRH The Duke and Duchess of Cambridge and their children, and TRH The Duke and Duchess of Sussex.

 Newly-crowned monarchs William III and Mary II (1689-1702) were first based in Whitehall Palace, in the heart of London.
 However, the smoke and damp of the city, and long travelling time to their more rural home at Hampton Court spurred them to search for a new home with easy access to Parliament.